janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

 FILE CONFIGURATION:

- - I'm not going to say here how to install an esp8266 in Home Assistant, there are many tutorials on YT.
+ - Plug your esp8266 in your computer or Raspberry Pi.
+Select new device in EspHome and choose nodemcuv2 board.
+Give a name like RC-Car
- - Once the installation is done, copy and paste the RC-Car.yaml file, change your ssid and WiFi password validate it and upload it.
+ - Copy and paste the RC-Car.yaml file, change your ssid and WiFi password validate it and upload it.
  - Then several entities should appears at Home Assistant:
      - switch.input1
      - switch.input2